CLIP-Mesh: Generating textured meshes from text using pretrained image-text models: Introduction

-We consider utilizing the knowledge from large scale deep learning models that are trained only on images and texts.
+We thus consider utilizing the knowledge from a large scale deep learning model trained only on images and texts.
 This relies on the fact that a 3D shape can be projected to a 2D image from an arbitrary viewpoint through rendering.
-Using a differentiable renderer one can obtain images of a shape and then use CLIP to get a loss between the images and an input text.
-By backpropogating this loss the shape and texture of a shape can be changed based on the input prompt.
-However, doing this naively will lead to a tangled and noisy mesh therefore we incorporate a regularization loss to maintain mesh goemetry.
-However, even this is not enough as the gradients from CLIP tend to be very noisy so we also incorporate limit subdivision to further smooth the mesh.
-Even though this helps us minimize the loss it often leads to an undesirable result in terms of texture as CLIP may prefer "painting" small artifacts in to the texture rather than deform and globally texture the object.
-To alleviate this we use multiple augmentations to render the object dynamically such that it optimizes to a good solution
+Using a differentiable renderer such as \cite{nvdiff} one can obtain images of a shape and then use CLIP to get a score between the images and an input text.
+Leveraging the differentiability of the renderer and CLIP, an inverse problem can be solved by optimizing the shape and texture of a mesh to maximize the CLIP score of rendered images and input prompt.
+However, doing this naively can lead to a tangled and noisy mesh as there are insufficient constraints on the shape.
+Therefore we incorporate a number of constraints and techniques that allow us to generate a plausible shape and texture.
+First we use a regularization loss and incorporate limit subdivision to further smooth the mesh.
+Even though this helps us maximize the score it often leads to an undesirable result in terms of texture as CLIP may prefer "painting" small artifacts in to the texture rather than deform and globally texture the object.
+To alleviate this we use multiple augmentations to render the object dynamically such that the optimizitation reaches a solution leveraging the shape information.
+Additionally to further improve results we introduce a conditional generative model that uses a pretrained diffusion prior model, that generates a CLIP image embedding given the text prompt, this is similar to current state of the art text to image synthesis work \cite{Ramesh2022HierarchicalTI}.
+Our contributions can be summarized as followed:

-Our contributions can be summarized as followed: \begin{itemize} \item We introduce a set of techniques that allow zero-shot text-guided generation with a differentiable renderer \item We use these techniques to directly generate meshes with their texture maps and normal maps \item We present a differentiable implementation of loop limit subdivision that provides the benefits of subdivision smoothing without the overhead of more vertices \end{itemize}
+\begin{itemize} \item We introduce a set of techniques that allow zero-shot text-guided generation with a differentiable renderer. \item We use these techniques to directly generate 3D meshes with their texture maps and normal maps . \item We use the analytical expression of the Loop subdivision limit surface as an implicit regularizer to improve the quality of the generated model. \item We improve on our baseline results by introducing a set of render augmentations and incorporating a text to image embedding prior. \end{itemize}